By: William C. Head, Atlanta DUI Lawyer and Board-Certified DUI Defense Attorney

 However, the median time for resolution of the ALS hearing process is around 75 days, because case resets are common when you are represented by a top Georgia DUI attorney.

 Once the ALS aspect of your DUI case is finalized, you will find yourself in one of three distinct positions, insofar as your driver’s license is concerned:

-For anyone with a 1st offender DUI “work permit” the following guidelines are strictly enforced.
+For anyone with a first offense DUI “work permit” the following guidelines are strictly enforced.
 Under no circumstances do you want ANY traffic ticket to be reported to DDS, or this permit will be canceled!
-So, follow the rules and (if you get ANY traffic citation) immediately contact your DUI attorney in Georgia to do whatever is necessary to not have that new uniform traffic citation get recorded on your DDS driving history:
+So, follow the rules and (if you get ANY traffic citation) immediately contact your DUI lawyer in Georgia to do whatever is necessary to not have that new uniform traffic citation get recorded on your DDS driving history:

 Restrictions on a limited driving permit (work permit) for first offender:

 This Article Highlights the Value of Hiring a Georgia DUI Specialist